ManuGithubSteam/Surface3ProArch/README.md

 ### Sudo rules

-Edit the sudoers file with this:
+Edit the sudoers file with this (very end of the file!):

-`%users     ALL = NOPASSWD: /usr/bin/powertop, /usr/bin/btmon`
+user ALL=NOPASSWD: /usr/bin/powertop, /bin/btmon

-Now powertop should function without root password required.
+Now powertop and btmon should function without root password required.

 ## ScreenDPI